 |

-addition, the team is currently monitoring five key sites for
+team is currently monitoring five key sites for indicators of

 The Streamclean crews were also used to spearhead the